 - Business Class

 I asked at the booking office (at the Faisal Movers Bus Terminal) what the difference of the two classes was.
-And I could see outside looking at the size of the buses that Business Class did look significantly more luxurious.
+Plus I could see outside looking at the size of the buses that Business Class did look significantly more luxurious.

 It turns out the Business Class busses have reclining seats, massage chairs(!), snacks and drinks as refreshments as well as WIFI and AC.